Facing a potential recession and a prolonged higher-interest-rate environment, the

 All of these factors weigh on business investment and growth.
 Companies may need to deleverage to avoid a default, while a recession may also slow their ability to pay down debt.
 Companies with a high total debt-to-earnings ratio will suffer in a recession, with a hit to their profit margins, increasing the likelihood of distressed exchanges and missed interest payments.
 Recovery rates may also suffer from a recession, with creditors recouping significantly less than face value if their loan should default.

 For now, deals are getting done.
 Although banks are increasingly reluctant to lend because of economic uncertainty, private credit has emerged as an alternate source of financing for leveraged buyouts.
 Private credit, or direct lending, refers to financing provided by non-bank firms such as business-development companies (BDCs) or private funds.
-A majority of leveraged buyout (LBO) activity in the fourth quarter relied on such financings, according to Pitchbook LCD.
+In fact, demand for private credit has continued to grow alongside a search for stability, according to Randy Schwimmer, co-head of senior lending at Churchill Asset Management LLC.
+Private credit is “well positioned to withstand higher interest rates and potential recession,” Schwimmer says.
+“Wide spreads, low leverage and tighter documentation on deals” is a “compelling combination.”

 Doomed to Default?